21f3001527/Recall/README.md

                           Groq LLM                      SQLite + SM-2
 ```

-For RAG Chat, conversation history is used to reformulate follow-up questions before retrieval.
-The retriever selects the top-K chunks from ChromaDB, which are passed to the Groq LLM to generate a grounded response with source-page references.
+**RAG Chat flow:** conversation history is used to reformulate follow-up questions → the ChromaDB retriever selects the top-K relevant chunks → the Groq LLM generates a grounded response with source-page references.

 ---